 Our dedicated board members share their skills, expertise and enthusiasm to help steer the strategy for the Conservatoire’s future.
 Most are local and became involved initially as loyal customers.

 Art has always been central to Jane’s life.
-Starting out as an arts writer for national newspapers, she went on to postgraduate study at Courtauld.
+Starting out as an arts journalist, she went on to postgraduate study at the Courtauld.

 Clare has lived in Blackheath for 10 years with her husband James, a barrister.